facebook/create-react-app/CONTRIBUTING.md

   react-dev-utils/
   react-scripts/
 ```
-#### Brief description of individual packages
+### Package Descriptions
 #### [babel-preset-react-app](https://github.com/facebookincubator/create-react-app/tree/master/packages/babel-preset-react-app)
+This package is a babel preset intended to be used with `react-scripts`.<br>
+It targets platforms that React is designed to support (IE 9+) and enables experimental features used heavily at Facebook.<br>
- This package is used to create `babel-presets` for projects created using `create-react-app`
+This package is enabled by default for all `create-react-app` scaffolded applications.
 #### [create-react-app](https://github.com/facebookincubator/create-react-app/tree/master/packages/create-react-app)
-Main global CLI command code can be found in this directory
+The global CLI command code can be found in this directory, and shouldn't often be changed.
+It should run on Node 0.10+.
 #### [eslint-config-react-app](https://github.com/facebookincubator/create-react-app/tree/master/packages/eslint-config-react-app)
-Packages contains rules which will be included as part of the project created using `create-react-app`
+This package contains a conservative set of rules focused on making errors apparent and enforces no style rules.<br>
+This package is enabled by default for all `create-react-app` scaffolded applications.
 #### [react-dev-utils](https://github.com/facebookincubator/create-react-app/tree/master/packages/react-dev-utils)
-Package contains utilities used for `create-react-app`.
-These scripts can be installed and used independent of this project.
+This package contains utilities used for `react-scripts` and sister packages.<br>
+Its main purpose is to conceal code which the user shouldn't be burdened with upon ejecting.
 #### [react-scripts](https://github.com/facebookincubator/create-react-app/tree/master/packages/react-scripts)
-Package contains `scripts` used by projects created using `create-react-app` for `build`, `eject`, etc.
+This package is the heart of the project, which contains the scripts for setting up the development server, building production builds, configuring all software used, etc.<br>
+All functionality must be retained (and configuration given to the user) if they choose to eject.

 ## Setting Up a Local Copy